 0% VAT on solar panels: what it covers and when it ends

-Since April 2022, solar panel installations in the UK have attracted 0% VAT instead of the standard 20% rate.
-This is confirmed until 31 March 2027.
-On a typical 4kWp home installation, the saving is around £1,000–£1,200 compared to paying standard-rate VAT.
-It is the least talked-about incentive but one of the most straightforward.
+Since 1 April 2022, solar panel installations in Great Britain have attracted 0% VAT instead of the standard 20% rate; Northern Ireland joined the relief on 1 May 2023, so it now applies UK-wide.
+The relief runs until 31 March 2027.
+On a typical 4kWp home installation, the saving is around £1,000–£1,500 compared with paying standard-rate VAT.
+It is the least talked-about incentive but one of the most straightforward — there are no eligibility tests, no application, and no income limits.

 Background: how VAT on solar changed

 Before April 2022, solar installations were subject to a 5% reduced VAT rate (not the full 20% standard rate, but not zero either).
-In the Spring Statement of 2022, the government cut this to 0% as part of a broader push on energy efficiency improvements, alongside similar 0% rates for heat pumps, insulation, and other measures.
+In the Spring Statement of 2022, the government cut this to 0% in Great Britain from 1 April 2022 as part of a broader push on energy efficiency, alongside similar 0% rates for heat pumps, insulation, and other energy-saving materials.
+The April 2022 reform also removed the old qualifying-use and 60% materials-value tests, so the relief now applies to ordinary domestic installations without any social-policy or income conditions.

 This 0% rate is a temporary relief.
-It is confirmed to run until 31 March 2027, at which point it reverts to the reduced rate of 5% (not back to full 20%).
+It runs until 31 March 2027, after which — from 1 April 2027 — it is legislated to revert to the reduced rate of 5% (not back to full 20%).

 What the 0% rate covers